Avatar

 NYU Shanghai

 Welcome!
 I am an Assistant Professor of Political Science at NYU Shanghai.
 My research is in comparative politics, particularly on 1) authoritarian institutions and 2) language standardization, with a regional focus on China.
-My works have been published in Asian Survey, Comparative Political Studies and Journal of Political Institutions and Political Economy.
+My works have been published in Comparative Political Studies and Journal of Chinese Political Science, among others.

 I received my PhD in Political Science from UC Berkeley in 2021.
 Prior to joining NYU Shanghai, I was a postdoctoral fellow at the Center for the Study of Contemporary China at the University of Pennsylvania.